vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ## Multithreading

+{:.block-warning}
-Master it.
+> Master it.
 Essential in the modern multi-core era.

 As a WSE, you have to be familiar concurrency and parallelism.
 Even though it is unlikely you'll need to write your own primitives, a reasonable under-the-hood understanding is essential for both correct and performant code.

 In today's era of shared memory multicore systems, concurrency and parallelism are front and center.
 Better performance leads to both happier users and better resource footprint (helps bottomline!)

+### Concurrency

+{:.block-warning}
-### Concurrency: Know the constructs, limitations and concerns
+> Know the constructs, limitations and concerns

 Concurrency is about competing for resources as opposed to Parallelism which is about cooperation towards a particular task.
 Concurrency shows up in many contexts - queues, database transactions to name a couple.